Hydrodynamic fluctuation-induced forces in confined fluids: Results for equal-time force correlators

 Our task now is to explore and evaluate the frequency integrals that appear in Eqs.~\eqref{eq:final1}-\eqref{eq:DeltaC_t}.
 We start by considering the equal-time correlators that follow from these equations by setting $\tau=0$ or, equivalently, $t=t'$, i.e.,

 where we have set ${\cal C}(z,z')\equiv {\cal C}(z,z';t,t) $ and $ {\cal W}_m(z,z')\equiv {\cal W}_m(z,z';\tau=0)$.
 We note that $\Delta{\cal C} (0,0)$ is, in fact, the excess \emph{force variance}.

 The dimensionless integrals, ${\cal W}_m(z,z')$, are functions of just three dimensionless ratios: The ratio of the fluid viscosities, $\zeta/\eta$, which enters through $\chi$, defined in Eq.~\eqref{eq:chi}; the ratio of the plate separation to the propagative-diffusive boundary length scale $L/\delta $; and the ratio of the propagative-diffusive boundary length scale to the microscopic cutoff scale, $u_\infty = (\delta /a )^2$.

 We tabulate our choices for these parameters, which correspond to a range of reasonable physical values, in Table \ref{tab:parms}.
+For the case of confined fluids, relevant in particular for our analysis, experiments and simulations on nano-slit confined water suggest that the bulk viscosity is recovered at boundary surface separations larger than approximately one nanometer \cite{Raviv1,Raviv2,Leng}.
+To be on the safe side, we therefore take one nanometer as the implied microscopic cutoff $a$, but also indicate in Fig.~\ref{fig:fig1}(c) how the equal-time force correlators depend on this cutoff through the dimensionless parameter $u_\infty$.